L2oukmane/Project-Conference-page/README.md

 # Cpastone Project for module-1

-> This is a complete version of my Capstone project.
+> This is a complete version of my Capstone project (Web Development Course Website) - Module1.

 My goal here is to Build a personal portfolio site from scratch, focusing on building the mobile version first. take a look at what i'v built [Live Demo](https://l2oukmane.github.io/Capstone-project-Conference-page/). 🙂